 The Essex Human Rights Centre and the Essex Armed Conflict and Crisis Hub are once again presenting their successful practical development course in 2025, taught by leading practitioners in the field of international Human Rights and Armed Conflict.

-Applications for our 2025 course are now open!
+Applications for our 2025 course have now closed.

 “One of the highlights for me has been speaking with renowned experts who have not only academic experience, but also a lot of practical experience.
 Engaging with militaries and other relevant international stakeholders has been really valuable to get their insights, which is something that hopefully us as practitioners, can utilize in our work.
 Also meeting all the other people, I’ve met some really amazing people with some really diverse backgrounds and developed connections with them.”